PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Experiment

 To evaluate the cross-embodiment generalization and task-level robustness of Pose-VLA, we conduct extensive experiments on two large-scale simulation benchmarks: RoboTwin-2.0 \cite{chen2025robotwin} and LIBERO \cite{liu2024libero}.

 \textbf{RoboTwin-2.0.} To evaluate the generalization capabilities of our method, we perform \textit{multi-task training} on the RoboTwin-2.0 benchmark~\cite{chen2025robotwin}.
-Specifically, Pose-VLA and all baseline models~\cite{black2024pi0, black2025pi0.5, beyer2024paligemma} are trained on a comprehensive dataset comprising 2,500 demonstrations collected in clean scenes (50 per task), augmented with an 25,000 demonstrations gathered in heavily randomized scenes (500 per task).
-Starting from their respective pre-trained checkpoints, all models are fine-tuned for 80k steps.
+Specifically, Pose-VLA and all baseline models~\cite{black2024pi0, black2025pi0.5, beyer2024paligemma} are trained on a comprehensive dataset comprising 2,500 demonstrations collected in clean scenes (50 per task), augmented with an additional 25,000 demonstrations gathered in heavily randomized scenes (500 per task).
+To ensure a strictly fair comparison across this dataset, all models are initialized from their respective pre-trained checkpoints and fine-tuned using an identical training budget of 80K optimization steps with a total batch size of 32.

 To rigorously assess performance under distribution shifts, we conduct inference across both "Easy" and "Hard" scenarios.
 While the "Easy" setting serves as a controlled baseline, the "Hard" scenes introduce significant visual and geometric noise to evaluate the model's robustness.
 We report the average success rate over 100 evaluation trials per task.